franzson/autocoder_external/README.md

 <img src="https://github.com/franzson/autocoder_external/raw/main/img/warning-3.jpg" width="400">

-Once you do that, close Max/MSP and reopen it and instansiate the autocoder external.
+Once you do that, close Max/MSP and reopen it and instansiate the autocoder external (you can do this by loading one of the example patches or by pressing 'n' to add a new object to an empty patch and writing 'autocoder' followed by enter).
 This will throw this warning:

 <img src="https://github.com/franzson/autocoder_external/raw/main/img/warning-4.jpg" width="200">